3SigmaTech/zen-autoassign/README.md

 Auto-Assigner

 # Short Description
-Assigns tickets to viewing user if ticket and user have same group.
+Assigns ticket to viewing user if ticket and user have same group.

 # Long Description
 Zendesk's Guided Mode is a fantastic means of delivering work to agents.
 But if your agents do a lot of work *outside* of Zendesk, the tickets they're viewing will be sent to another agent automatically.